duyhho/stretch_visual_servoing/noah_testing/logs/NOAH_README.md

 z_intuitive = Z
 ```

-## IMPLEMENTED
-Add depth camera open cv window - completed, the depth value is pretty accurate.

-what small camera attached to the head camera does? - This smaller camera is an Arducam 1MP RGB camera with a wide-angle lens and global shutter.
-It is primarily useful when operating the robot remotely, as we will see in an upcoming Web Interface Demo tutorial.

 Understand the Coordinate System: The (x, y, z) values displayed on the ball are its position in meters.
 Investigate how these coordinates relate to the robot's movement. - I changed the code to make the head camera as the origin.
 These coordinates are relative to the robot's base_link (the center of the robot at the floor), not the camera.
 We know this because the script transforms the point to the base_link frame.The camera is lotated 90 degrees counter clockwise by default.

-## Future Improvement
+### Depth Camera Streaming
+completed, the depth value is pretty accurate.

+ref: head_camera_obj_detector.py

-Improve resolution
+## Note: Improve Performance

-Improve Performance: To reduce lag, especially over Wi-Fi, research how to use compressed image topics (e.g., subscribing to /camera/color/image_raw/compressed) instead of the raw image stream.
+To reduce lag, especially over Wi-Fi, research how to use compressed image topics (e.g., subscribing to /camera/color/image_raw/compressed) instead of the raw image stream.

+completed with subscribing /camera/color/image_raw/compressed

+ref: head_dual_camera_viewer.py

+## Note: Use Wide Angle Camera
+what small camera attached to the head camera does? - This smaller camera is an Arducam 1MP RGB camera with a wide-angle lens and global shutter.
+It is primarily useful when operating the robot remotely, as we will see in an upcoming Web Interface Demo tutorial.

+ref: nav_camera_test.py

+## Note: Move Head Camera (min and max for each movements)
+Head Pan Range (Radians): [-4.061981126321178, 1.7410681942502029]
+Head Tilt Range (Radinas): [-1.8469128686143121, 0.4893398713355195]

+ref: head_camera_testing.ipynb

+## Note: ETC
 Min and Max object detection range
-Move Head Camera (min and max for each movements)
+ETC:
+- Object detection reliable range (confidence > 50%): 18 cm to 60 cm
+- Depth measurement fails or returns errors for objects closer than 18 cm
+- Consider using wide camera for broader field of view during scene scanning

 Connect with LLM to answer the question (e.g. I'm hungry and please suggest what I can eat in the image -> suggest banana and lemon but recommend banana because the lemon can hurt the empty stomach)

+USE YOLO WITH WIDE CAMERA IF IT CAN DETECT THE OBJECT
+ONCE NOTICE THE OBJECT MOVE HEAD CAMERA TO ZERO IN

 ## TERMS
 cx_k, cy_k - The Optical Center